mcci-catena/Catena-Arduino-Platform/README.md

 ### `catena_usercommand`

-This sketch is very similar to `cathea_hello`.
+This sketch is very similar to `catena_hello`.
 It shows how to add a user-defined comamand, `application hello`, that prints "`Hello, world!`".

+### `catena_fsm`

+This sketch demonstrates the use of the Catena FSM class to implement the `Turnstile` example described in [Finite State Machine Framework](#finite-state-machine-fsm-framework).

 ## Board Support Dependencies